tim-band/bletchley/doc/manual.md

 An application creates an instance of the inference engine, and seeds it with trust information.
-Bletchley is very flexible: You might have a single **public signing key** that's trusted completely, or a number of different keys which are trusted for specific actions, or for a specific period of time.
+Bletchley is very flexible: You might have a single **public signing key** that's trusted completely, or a number of different keys which are trusted conditionally.
+E.g.

+  - For specific actions
+  - within a time period

 Each of these is called a **condition** and you can create your own to match your problem domain.

 On the wire, Bletchley encodes data using a binary encoding of s-expressions very similar to the one used in SPKI.
 Bletchley converts between Java